Kenneth Sterling: Early life and friendship with H. P. Lovecraft

 Sterling was born in Baltimore, Maryland in 1920.

 At the age of 14, Sterling became acquainted with H.P.
 Lovecraft when his family moved to Providence and he began attending Classical High School.
 He saw Lovecraft frequently during this time (1935–36), then corresponded with him when he went to Harvard in the fall of 1936. he collaborated with Lovecraft on "In the Walls of Eryx" (January 1936).
 Aside from the early memoir, "Lovecraft and Science" (in Marginalia), 1944, Sterling wrote the poignant reminiscent article "Caverns Measureless to Man" (Science-Fantasy Correspondent, 1975) about Lovecraft.
 This article quoted extensively from his letters to Lovecraft, which have not otherwise been widely available.
 It is hoped that his heirs will deposit these letters in an institution in the course of time.
 Lovecraft's letters to Sterling as based on transcripts held by Arkham House have been published in the volume H. P:.
 Lovecraft, Letters to Robert Bloch and Others, ed.
 David E. Schultz and S. T. Joshi.
 NY: Hippocampus Press, 2015.

 When he was sixteen, Sterling enrolled in the undergraduate program at Harvard University, from which he graduated in 1940.
 As an undergraduate student, he published his first scientific paper at the age of 19.

-Sterlingc then went to Johns Hopkins School of Medicine, where he earned his medical degree in 1943 at the age of 23.
+Sterling then went to Johns Hopkins School of Medicine, where he earned his medical degree in 1943 at the age of 23.